-My research portfolio speaks to the following four major pillars, (1) assessing disruption, (2) improving preparedness, (3) improving recovery, and (4) engaging policy.
-It is through my research, teaching, and presenting, where I can address these categories.
+My research portfolio speaks to the following three major pillars, (1) social justice in emergency management, (2) assessing the extent hazards widen inequalities, and (3) disaster recovery for schooling communities.
+It is through my scholarship and teaching, where I can address these categories.

 The following image represents my active and most significant research projects:

 Peer Reviewed Articles:

 Davis, C.R. (forthcoming).
 The destructive long-term impact of natural disasters on Black and Brown schooling communities.
 Oxford Research Encyclopedia of Education.

 Duffy, E.W., Vest, D.A., Davis, C.R., Hall, M.G., De Marco, M., Shu Wen Ng.
 S.W., Taillie, L.S.
 (2022).
 “I think that’s the most beneficial change that WIC has made in a really long time”: Perceptions and awareness of an increase in the WIC cash value benefit: International Journal of Environmental Research and Public Health.

 Cannon, C., Davis, C.R., & Long, R. (2022).
 Educators’ first line of defense against mental health disruptions following a natural hazard: Educational Policy.*

 Davis, C.R., Cannon, C., & Fuller, S.C.
 (2022).
 The disruptive effects of hurricanes on school operations and reopening.
 Natural Hazards Review, 23(3), 1-11.

 Davis, C.R., Baker, C.N., Osborn, J., Overstreet, S., & the New Orleans Trauma-Informed Schools Learning Collaborative.
 (2022).
 Understanding teacher self-efficacy to address students’ social-emotional needs in the COVID-19 pandemic.
 Urban Education. https://doi.org/10.1177/00420859221099834